 ten cents per printout beyond that.
 Patrons may not use their

 own paper.
-If you need to use special
+NOTE: If you need to use special

 paper to type a resume, you must notify a librarian before